screwdriver-cd/store/README.md

 ## Storage Strategies

 Right now we're using [catbox](https://github.com/hapijs/catbox) for storage, so we can support any of their plugins (Redis, S3, Memcached, etc.).
-We have only installed the [memory](https://github.com/hapijs/catbox-memory) and [S3](https://github.com/fhemberger/catbox-s3) ones right now.
+We only installed the [memory](https://github.com/hapijs/catbox-memory) and [S3](https://github.com/fhemberger/catbox-s3) ones for now.

 ## Testing